Differences Between Liquidity vs Solvency

 And investments can affect both of these, but they are much different than each other.

-Liquidity vs Solvency Infographics
+Liquidity vs. Solvency Infographics

 Liquidity and Solvency – Key differences

 - Liquidity can be defined as a firm’s ability to pay off its current liabilitiesIts Current LiabilitiesCurrent Liabilities are the payables which are likely to settled within twelve months of reporting.
 They're usually salaries payable, expense payable, short term loans etc. with its current assets.
-Solvency, on the other hand, is an individual or a firm’s ability to pay for the long-term debt in the long run.
+On the other hand, Solvency is an individual or a firm’s ability to pay for the long-term debt in the long run.